C Arrays — One <= Corrupted Memory for 6 Weeks

 Arrays solve this exact problem.
 They let you group multiple values of the same type under one variable name and access any individual value instantly using its position number.
 Instead of 30 separate variables, you get one array with 30 slots.
 Instead of writing 30 lines to print each temperature, you write one loop.
 That is the power arrays hand you — and it's the foundation of almost every data structure you'll ever learn.

-By the end of this article you'll know how to declare and initialize an array in C, read from it and write to it using indexes, loop through every element with a for loop, understand how arrays sit in memory, and avoid the two bugs that trip up almost every beginner on their first week.
-Let's build this up from zero.
+By the end you'll know how to declare and initialize an array in C, read from it and write to it using indexes, loop through every element with a for loop, understand how arrays sit in memory, and avoid the two bugs that trip up almost every beginner on their first week.

 Declaring and Initializing Your First C Array